bring the family!

 california Bluegrass Association

-The Grass Valley/Nevada City Area feature architecturally intact downtowns dating back a century and a walk through the commercial areas is recommended (as are drives through the neighborhoods).
+The Grass Valley/Nevada City areas feature architecturally (gold rush) downtowns and a visit to both downtown areas is recommended as are drives through the neighborhoods.
 The Empire Mine State Historic Park is located in downtown Grass Valley and was the richest hard-rock mine in California and operated 1850-1956.
-This is a lovely park and worth a visit.
-Malakoff Diggins State Historic Park (check for California SP closures this year) is a 30 minute drive away and features small buildings and acres of what Hydraulic Mining destruction looks like a century later.
+This is a lovely park and worth a visit and tour.
+Malakoff Diggins State Historic Park is a 30 minute drive away and features small buildings and acres of what Hydraulic Mining destruction looks like a century later